-A MATLAB® GUI is a figure window to which you add user-operated controls.
+A MATLAB® UI is a figure window to which you add user-operated components.
 You can select, size, and position these components as you like.
-Using callbacks you can make the components do what you want when the user clicks or manipulates them with keystrokes.
+Using callbacks you can make the components do what you want when the user clicks or manipulates the components with keystrokes.

-You can build MATLAB GUIs in two ways:
+You can build MATLAB UIs in two ways:

-The first approach starts with a figure that you populate with components from within a graphic layout editor.
-GUIDE creates an associated code file containing callbacks for the GUI and its components.
+This approach starts with a figure that you populate with components from within a graphic layout editor.
+GUIDE creates an associated code file containing callbacks for the UI and its components.
 GUIDE saves both the figure (as a FIG-file) and the code file.
-Opening either one also opens the other to run the GUI.
+You can launch your application from either file.

-In the second, programmatic, GUI-building approach, you create a code file that defines all component properties and behaviors; when a user executes the file, it creates a figure, populates it with components, and handles user interactions.
-The figure is not normally saved between sessions because the code in the file creates a new one each time it runs.
+Using this approach, you create a code file that defines all component properties and behaviors.
+When a user executes the file, it creates a figure, populates it with components, and handles user interactions.
+Typically, the figure is not saved between sessions because the code in the file creates a new one each time it runs.

-As a result, the code files of the two approaches look different.
-Programmatic GUI files are generally longer, because they explicitly define every property of the figure and its controls, as well as the callbacks.
-GUIDE GUIs define most of the properties within the figure itself.
+The code files of the two approaches look different.
+Programmatic UI files are generally longer, because they explicitly define every property of the figure and its controls, as well as the callbacks.
+GUIDE UIs define most of the properties within the figure itself.
 They store the definitions in its FIG-file rather than in its code file.
-The code file contains callbacks and other functions that initialize the GUI when it opens.
+The code file contains callbacks and other functions that initialize the UI when it opens.

-It is often simpler to create GUIs that contain only a few components programmatically.
+It is often simpler to create UIs that contain only a few components programmatically.
 You can fully define each component with a single function call.

-GUIDE simplifies the creation of moderately complex GUIs.
+GUIDE simplifies the creation of moderately complex UIs.

-Creating complex GUIs programmatically lets you control exact placement of the components and provides reproducibility.
+Creating complex UIs programmatically lets you control exact placement of the components and provides reproducibility.